btrfsck

 WARNING:

-The structural integrity check verifies if internal filesystem objects or data structures satisfy the constraints, point to the right objects or are cor
+The structural integrity check verifies if internal filesystem objects or data structures satisfy the constraints, point to the right objects or are correctly connected together.

-There are several cross checks that can detect wrong reference counts of shared extents, backreferences, missing extents of inodes, directory and inode con
+There are several cross checks that can detect wrong reference counts of shared extents, backreferences, missing extents of inodes, directory and inode connectivity etc.

 The amount of memory required can be high, depending on the size of the filesystem, similarly the run time.
 Check the modes that can also affect that.